bcms/cms/README.md

     <tr>
       <td>
         <strong>🛜 A truly browser-based CMS</strong> <br />
-        Design content structure without leaving browser.
+        Design content structure without leaving the browser.
 No need to learn complex syntax, and code<br /> interface on your own.<br />
         <a href="https://docs.thebcms.com/inside-bcms/templates" rel="nofollow"
           >Templates docs</a